bell0x07/CongressChecklist/README.md

 - a thermo travelling mug for coffee-nerds, cocoa addicts, ...
 - All the stickers to trade and give away!

-## If you travel with your dog
-Please check in advance if dogs are allowed at the event you want to attend.
-Guide dogs are usually exempt, even if dogs are not allowed.
-- Blanket
-- Food (wet & dry, Snacks)
-- Containers for water and food
-- Brush
-- Tick forceps / tick tweezers
-- Backup leash
-- Medication
-- The dog *duh*
-- Paperwork, guide dog license (just in case someone gets annoyingly picky)

-## Camp
-- Tent
-- Sleeping bag & pillow
-- Air-matress
-- Water proof clothing
-- 230V/16A(*blue*)-to-your-country adaptor & extension (single phase)
-- 230V/32A(*red*)-to-your-country adaptor & extensions (3-phase)
-- Cat5e extension cable (10-100m)
-- Food
-- Bin bags (for rubbish and dirty clothes)

 ### Schedule